Werkov/Werkov.github.io/_drafts/2016-12-17-czechoslovak-ww-2-movies.md

 There is too much crops in the fields and too little workforce (many households are still empty).
 So they have to organize themselves and Honza is elected their "leader".
-Meanwhile an unidentified dead man is found in local saw yard (TODO) and Czech police starts investigation and Honza's son is the main suspect, which weakens Honza's leader authority.
+Meanwhile an unidentified dead man is found in the local sawmill, Czech police starts investigation and Honza's son is the main suspect, which weakens Honza's leader authority.
 Everything is resolved when saw yard manager is identified an SS-Mann through his tattoo and he is also found guilty of the murder (which is no surprise to audience since the murder was in the introductory scene).